 9. These Aren’t Your Beaches

 Also, there are many areas with dangerous rocky coasts and rip currents that make swimming hazardous.
-Just because someone who has grown up in these waters is swimming in a particular area doesn’t mean that you are always qualified or permitted to do so.
+Just because someone who has grown up in these waters is swimming in a particular area doesn’t mean that you should.

-8. Beware of the Many Dogs
+8. Beware of Dogs

 7. You Can’t Always Get What You Want